Darkness5499/document/java/java-core-question.md

   - value cannot be changed, method cannot be overridden, class can not be inherited

 ### overriding vs overloading
+- Method Overloading is a form of compile-time polymorphism.
+It occurs when multiple methods in the same class have the same name but different parameter lists.
+The compiler determines which method to call based on the method signature.

+- Method Overriding is a form of runtime polymorphism.
+It happens when a subclass provides its own implementation of a method that exists in the parent class.
+The method in the subclass must have the same name, parameters, and return type as the parent method, and it’s resolved dynamically at runtime.

 ### stack and heap in Java